Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Threat Model

-In this case, a specific vehicle is targeted.
-This may be done as an attack on the owner, to make it difficult for them to travel, either at home or a remote location, thus exposing them to inconvenience or making them vulnerable to further attack.
-Alternatively, it may be intended as an attack on the vehicle; immobilizing it at a remote location, from which it could be stolen if the driver leaves to obtain support.
+\ndssparagraph{Single Vehicle} In this case, a specific vehicle is targeted.
+This may be done as an attack on the owner, to make it difficult for them to travel, either at home or a remote location, thus exposing them to inconvenience or making them vulnerable to further physical attack.
+Alternatively, it may be intended as an attack on the vehicle; immobilizing it at a remote location, from which it could be stolen if the driver leaves to obtain assistance.
+Even in less sinister scenarios, disrupting the charge sessions of others would allow an attacker to take the newly-unlocked charge cable for use in charging their vehicle, or achieve faster charging by preventing other cars from sharing a load-balanced electricity supply.